Right Against Arbitrary Detention (48-Hour Rule) in UAE

 - Maximum pre-trial detention: You cannot be held in pre-trial detention for more than the maximum sentence for the crime you are accused of.

-- You have the right to challenge your detention before a judge.
+- You have the right to challenge your detention before a judge at any point.

 When does it apply?

-- You are arrested and held by police or security forces in the UAE.
+- You are arrested and held by police or security forces in any emirate.

 - This applies to all people in the UAE, including citizens, residents, and tourists.